Download study poster

 Diabetes is the most common cause of end-stage kidney failure in Canada.
 The main cause of reduced kidney function in diabetes is the slow loss of small blood vessels combined with scar tissue.
 Continue reading Can-SOLVE CKD Webinar Series: “Impact of cell therapy to prevent the loss of kidney function”

-In celebration of National Aboriginal Day, the Can-SOLVE CKD Network and Diabetes Action Canada are pleased to co-host an upcoming webinar on the historical context for Indigenous health in Canada and what it can teach us about engaging Indigenous individuals and communities.
+In celebration of National Aboriginal Day, the Can-SOLVE CKD Network and Diabetes Action Canada co-hosted a special webinar on June 29 focused on the historical context for Indigenous health in Canada and what it can teach us about engaging Indigenous individuals and communities.
 Continue reading June 29 webinar to focus on history of Indigenous health

 As we celebrate National Aboriginal Day on June 21, the Can-SOLVE CKD Network is proud to uphold the meaningful engagement of Indigenous peoples in our research and outreach activities.
 Continue reading Respectful engagement at the heart of Indigenous-focused health research

 More than 90 participants, including nearly 30 patient partners, came together in Montreal this month for the 2017 Can-SOLVE CKD Network Annual Meeting.
 It was an exciting and productive week that highlighted the outstanding patient-oriented kidney research taking place across Canada.
 Continue reading Annual meeting celebrates partnerships in patient-oriented research

 Diabetes is the most common cause of kidney disease in North America.
 With rates of both type 1 and type 2 diabetes on the rise among children, many youth and their families are concerned about long-term kidney health.

 If kidney disease is identified early, treatment can help slow its progression.
 However, we are not yet able to predict who is at greatest risk.
 Continue reading Understanding kidney disease risks facing youth with diabetes